cotodevel/batallionnds/README.md

 - And finally boot ToolchainGenericDS-multiboot, and press (X), wait a few seconds and TGDS Project should boot remotely.
   After that, everytime you want to remoteboot a TGDS Project, repeat the last 2 steps. ;-)

-Note:
+Notes:
 - /release folder has the latest binary precompiled for your convenience.
 Copy all contents from either /arm7dldi-ntr or /arm7dldi-twl folder depending on NintendoDS model.
-- Preferably, use toolchaingenericds-multiboot and load snakeGL from there.
+- Preferably, use toolchaingenericds-multiboot and load it from there.
 It's guaranteed to work.

+OST is Pacific Rim Theme "Epic Rock" Cover/Remix (Little V), you rock dude!

 Latest stable release:
 https://bitbucket.org/Coto88/batallionnds/get/TGDS1.65.zip